 "Sweet and delicious!" —Sarah Beth Durst New York Times bestselling author of The Spellshop

+many humans here.
 In a cozy night alley lies a very special store.
-It's only open between the full moon and the
+It's only open between the

-new moon and accessible only to yokai and those vulnerable through a gap in the trees that
+full moon and the new moon and accessible only to yokai and those vulnerable through a gap in

-will learn a valuable lesson be it with the "All-Is-Revealed Chestnut Monaka" or the
+customer will learn a valuable lesson be it with the "All-Is-Revealed Chestnut Monaka" or the

 "Surrogate Caramels."
 But who is the mysterious proprietor behind them?
 And why does his